piotr022/UV_K5_playground/README.md

 * par_runner_with_bootloader.bin - complete firmware image

 To change the original firmware that will be wrapped and placed into the original firmware section, replace `./original_fw/original_fw.bin` or set the variable
-#### TODO:
-Unfortunately, I managed to brick my radio again :D. Here are some notes for later:
-~~Instead of building a single target, it is necessary to build two separate targets.
-The first target will be the stock bootloader, located at addresses 0x0 to 0x1000.
-The second target will be the main firmware, which will start from address 0x0 but will be flashed at address 0x1000.
-Additionally, this second target can be encoded as an 'encrypted' binary to work with the original Quasheng flasher tool.~~ done

 ```CMakeLists.txt set(ORGINAL_FW_BIN orginal_fw.bin)```
 in ./orginal_fw/CMakeLists.txt
 and rebuild par_runner